 - A maximum of one, quart-size, clear plastic zip-top bag is allowed in carry-on per person

-- This plastic bag can contain containers of liquid or gel three ounces or less
+- This plastic bag can contain containers of liquid or gel that measure 3.4 ounces or fewer

 - Don’t expect to bring your own bottled water to drink -- you’ll have to dispose of it to pass through security